Donate $2 Towards this Article

 #3 Step away when you need to (and don’t feel guilty about it)

-This has been the hardest for me, especially because my work is so involved in mental health and suicide prevention.
+This has been the hardest for me, mainly because my work is so involved in mental health and suicide prevention.
 However, I still have found ways to step back over the past few days: I stopped making social media posts about it, I stopped reading posts about it, and I stayed away from any hashtags or Reddit threads.

 Remember: your mental health comes first.